usawco/wallpaper/README.md

 Most of the supported providers ( [Bing](https://azure.microsoft.com/en-us/pricing/details/cognitive-services/search-api/web/), [Google Custom Search](https://developers.google.com/custom-search/json-api/v1/introduction#identify_your_application_to_google_with_api_key), [Flickr HiRes](https://www.flickr.com/services/api/) and [Pixabay](https://pixabay.com/api/docs/) ) require an authorized API key.
 Moreover, for Pixabay, one must send an email requesting access to high-resolution images as discussed in their API docs.
 The Flickr provider requires no API key; however, it is disabled by default.

 ## Configure
-Configure one of the supported providers by editing 'lib/config.json'.
-Minimally, you will want to install API keys and search terms.
+Configure one of the supported providers by editing '~/.desktop-eye-candy/config.json'.
+You will want to install API keys and search terms.

 ## Command Syntax <a id="cli-syntax"></a>